seetaresearch/dragon/docs/api/python/dragon/math.rst

   : Compute the affine transformation along the given axes.

   `argmax(...) <math/argmax.html>`_
-  : Compute the indices of maximum elements along the given axis.
+  : Compute the index of maximum elements along the given axis.

   `argmin(...) <math/argmin.html>`_
-  : Compute the indices of minimum elements along the given axis.
+  : Compute the index of minimum elements along the given axis.

   `axpby(...) <math/axpby.html>`_
   : Compute the element-wise addition from input to output.